- Job Specific Questions

 Example.

-“I’d been working in my last position for about six years before I decided it was time to move on to a new opportunity.
-I loved working with my law-enforcement agency and gained a lot from the position.
-However, I wanted to move my family to a new city and follow my long-term dreams of becoming a homicide detective.
-That’s why I decided to apply for this position.”
+“After six years in my last role, I decided it was time to seek new opportunities.
+I valued my time at the agency and learned a great deal, but I wanted to relocate with my family and pursue my long-term goal of becoming a homicide detective.
+That’s why I applied for this position.”

 -